MonolithProjects/docker-systemd-centos7/README.md

 ## Tags

-  - `latest`: Latest version of Ansible ready image
+  - `latest`: Latest version of the image

 ## How-to